FUBAR 2

-FUBAR 2 (also known as FUBAR: Balls to the Wall or FUBAR: Gods of Blunder) is a 2010 comedy film and the sequel to the 2002 cult film FUBAR.
-It was released on October 1, 2010, in Canada.
-It made its world premiere by opening the Midnight Madness program at the 2010 Toronto International Film Festival.
+FUBAR 2 (also known as FUBAR: Balls to the Wall or FUBAR: Gods of Blunder) is a 2010 Canadian comedy film produced, co-written, and directed by Michael Dowse.
+It is the sequel to the 2002 cult film FUBAR.
+It made its world premiere by opening the Midnight Madness program at the Toronto International Film Festival.
+It was released on October 1, 2010.

 Plot

 In Calgary, Terry (David Lawrence) and Dean (Paul Spence) are tired of barely scraping by on menial jobs.
 Recently evicted from their rented house, they are out of options until their old buddy and "party leader", Troy (better known as Tron) (Andrew Sparacino) gets them high-paying jobs laying oil pipeline in Fort McMurray.

-While Terry quickly becomes a welcome member of the pipeline crew, Dean cannot take the pace of work and decides to injure himself for the Workers’ compensation money with Tron's help, however he quickly finds that the money offered is much less than he had expected.
+While Terry quickly becomes a welcome member of the pipeline crew, Dean cannot take the pace of work and decides to injure himself for the Workers’ compensation money with Tron's help, however he quickly finds that the money offered is much less than he desired.
 Flush with money and confidence, Terry starts dating Trish (Terra Hazelton), a waitress at the local strip bar who has slept with every member of the pipeline crew at one time or another.
 When Terry quickly moves in with Trish, Dean does his best to save his friend from fading into a domestic lifestyle.

 When layoffs hit the pipeline crew, Terry's fast-spending lifestyle quickly catches up with him, putting heavy strain on his relationship with Trish, who soon reveals she is pregnant.
-This only makes things worse, as it was revealed that Terry is infertile, meaning that the father is another member of the pipeline crew.
-Meanwhile, Dean's latest medical checkup for his Workers' compensation claim reveals that his cancer has returned in more aggressive form, due to his failure to attend a single follow-up treatment over the past five years.
-Terry, in a rage over an incident that occurred while Dean was drunk, ends their friendship, adding insult to injury.
+This only makes things worse, as it was revealed that Terry is infertile, meaning that the father is likely Dean, who had drunkenly slept with Trish while on a trip to the West Edmonton Mall.
+Meanwhile, Dean's latest medical checkup for his Workers' compensation claim reveals that his cancer has returned in more aggressive form, due to his heavy drinking and failure to attend a single follow-up treatment over the past five years.
+Terry, upset that Dean had vandalized his new truck and defecated in his dryer while drunk, ends their friendship, adding insult to injury.
 Dean reveals his condition only to Tron, who since being laid off has developed a serious crack habit.
 Each despondent for his own reason, Dean and Tron form a suicide pact, planning to end their lives the day after Christmas.